 What is HelpFall?

-HelpFall is the digital post-falls decision-making and reporting tool that supports care staff to safely assess a person who has fallen, and helps them decide whether to lift or assist them from the floor using safe manual handling techniques and equipment.
+HelpFall is the digital post-falls decision support and reporting tool that supports care staff to safely assess a person who has fallen, and helps them decide whether to lift or assist them from the floor using safe manual handling techniques and equipment.

 What problem does HelpFall solve?

-Care staff working in care homes and domiciliary care settings often lack the tools and training required to safely assess a person who has fallen.
-This results in care staff calling the ambulance service, which in many cases is unnecessary.
+Care staff often lack the tools and training required to safely assess a person who has fallen.
+This lack of confidence often results in care staff calling the ambulance service, which in many cases is unnecessary.

 HelpFall empowers care staff to make an informed decision about whether it is safe to move and lift a person who has fallen.